louis993546/Basic-multi-user-calendar/README.md

 * Multi-User
 	* Normal user
 	* Admin
-* Differnt user sees differnt calendar
+* Different user sees different calendar
 	* Each appointments needs to specified who have the right to view/edit it
 * Group event
 	* Cannot be (Same place && Same Time)
 	* Each participant cannot go to 2+ event at the same time
-	* Appointment will not be added unless all participents reply "Yes"
+	* Appointment will not be added unless all participants reply "Yes"
 	* Only event creator can delete it
 * TBC